Colorado Estate Planning Attorney

 A living trust is a written legal document through which your assets are placed into a trust for your benefit during your lifetime and then transferred to designated beneficiaries at your death by your chosen representative, called a “trustee.”

-Although educating yourself about living trusts and other forms of financial planning is wise, you can hardly be expected to become an expert in the matter overnight; an estate planning attorney provides the thoroughness that can’t be found from a Google search, which could mean the difference in thousands of dollars for your family.
+Although educating yourself about living trusts and other forms of financial planning is wise, you can hardly be expected to become an expert in the matter overnight; an estate planning attorney provides the thoroughness that can’t be found from a Google search or a do it yourself will which can be incorrectly executed and thus deemed void, which could mean the difference in thousands of dollars for your family.

 A Will Becomes Effective Only After You Die